ecadlabs/taquito/docs/tutorial.md

 ## Prerequisites

 ### Prior knowledge

-In order to follow this tutorial, you need to have a grasp of the following concepts:
+In order to follow this tutorial, you need to have some understanding about the following concepts:
 - Basic knowledge of JavaScript and programming in general
 - A high-level understanding of blockchain technology and ecosystem (we will also cover this briefly in the tutorial)